Illinois grad student remains missing after nearly a month, police ask public for help

 Earlier this month, investigators found a body during the search for Day.
 But more than two weeks later, the LaSalle County Coroner’s Office has released no positive identification on the body, saying that could take several weeks.

-Day’s mother told WGLT she thinks that investigators have lost momentum after the discovery of the body.
+Day's mother told Fox News she was frustrated with the slow pace of the investigation and the seeming lack of enthusiasm it has received.
+Bolden Day said the coroner's office told her they do not have the solution they need to process the DNA of the body that authorities found.

-"Since they found that unidentified body, it doesn’t seem to me that they are pushing to continue to look for my son," she said.
+"It doesn't appear to me that they care.
+This is just another job for them.
+There's no rush on it.
+They're not acting as if we're losing days.
+It's disturbing," she said.

-Bolden Day also told the station she feels a disparity between the amount of coverage Petito has received and what her son has gotten.
-She clarified that those comments in no way diminish the pain Petito’s family has gone through, merely that her son deserves more attention and resources.
+Bolden Day said she feels there has been a disparity between the amount of coverage Petito has received and what her son has gotten.
+She clarified that those comments in no way diminish the pain Petito’s family has gone through, merely that her son deserves the same attention and resources.

-"But do you not see us?
-Do you not see me?
-Do you not see my son?"
-Bolden Day said.
-"He is loved.
-He is wanted.
-He is important."
+"My heart goes out to her mother and her father.
+Because I know exactly what they're going through.
+But here I have a son who has been missing for 28 days and I can't get any kind of help or assistance," she said.
+"Not to take away anything from Gabby or say that she's not important because she is.
+She's somebody's child.
+Somebody loved her.
+She was important to her family and her friends and so is Jelani."

 Fox News has reached out to both the Bloomington Police Department and the LaSalle County coroner’s office for comment.